emard/wifi_jtag/README.md

 used to communicate with FPGA then TXD must be GPIO15 and manually disconnected during power up.

-ESP-201 is currently not recommended for use ESP8266 Arduino 0.9.
-Boundary scan works but TCP becomes slow and stalls after some time.
-ESP8266 Arduino 1.0 should addressed some ESP-12E hardware changes
-but I haven't yet fully tested this.
+ESP-201 is supported now, using ESP8266 Arduino select board NodeMCU 1.0 (ESP-12E), tested uploading bitstream to altera in 26 seconds.

 # Flashing